ssquadteam/Beef/README.md

 Credits:
 -------------
 Thanks to these projects below.
-Leaf just mix some of their patches together.
-If these excellent projects haven't appeared, Leaf will not be great.
+If these excellent projects hadn't appeared, Beef would not have been so great.

 - [Leaf](https://github.com/Winds-Studio/Leaf)
 - [Gale](https://github.com/GaleMC/Gale)